MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-homepage.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The **Home page** is the first page you see in the Customer Insights app.
-If you are an administrator and it's the first time you use Customer Insights, make sure to first go through the ***Onboarding Guide***.
-[JH Omit this sentence?]
+The **Home page** is the first page you see in the Customer Insights app. <!-- If you are an administrator and it's the first time you use Customer Insights, make sure to first go through the ***Onboarding Guide***. -->

-// Replace with final menu once finalizaed:
 > [!div class="mx-imgBorder"]
 > ![](media/data-manager-menu.png "Data Manager menu")